No matter how long you have been on JET it is likely you have accumulated and inherited a lot of things.

 - Hide: Stuffing garbage or other things away in your closets and cupboards is rude and lazy.
 Sell, trade, gift, or dispose of anything you are not taking.

-- Assume: Somethings should be obvious, but don’t assume your successor wants all your stuff, especially random things you probably haven’t used, have been accumulated from previous predecessors.
+- Assume: Somethings should be obvious, but don’t assume your successor wants all your stuff!
+Especially random items that have been accumulated from previous predecessors.
 Talk to them about what you will leave them.
 Dispose of anything they don’t want or won’t need.
+They are not obligated to purchase anything from you.

 - CLAIR study material – your successor will receive their own soon.